pavelrisenberg/fitbitphp/README.md

     print_r($xml);

-**Note.** By default, all requests are made in respect of resources of authorized user, however you can use `setUser` method to set another user for next calls, but this would work only for resources/transactions that are available on behalf of authorized user (i.e. to fetch public user profiles).
+**Note.** By default, all requests are made to work with resources of authorized user (viewer), however you can use `setUser` method to set another user, this would work only for several endpoints, which grant access to resources of other users and only if that user granted permissions to access his data ("Friends" or "Anyone").

+If you want to fetch data without complete OAuth workflow, only using consumer_key without access_token, you can do that also (check which endpoints are okey with such calls on Fitbit API documentation):

+    require 'fitbitphp.php'

+    $fitbit = new FitBitPHP(FITBIT_KEY, FITBIT_SECRET);

+    $fitbit->setUser('XXXXXX');
+    $xml = $fitbit->getProfile();

+    print_r($xml);